 Equatorial climate (25 – 30°C) but nights can be cold (especially at lodges near the high altitude rainforests).
 Chance of rain in the Bwindi region is high so bring rain gear.

 With changeable weather conditions and dense forest vegetation it is advisable to take layers of protective clothing.
-We recommend wearing the following:
+We recommend wearing the following on a Gorilla Trek:

 And carry a small rucksack with:

-- Walking sticks are available at the Park headquarters and porters can be hired for approx US$10.
+Walking sticks are available at the Park headquarters and porters can be hired to assist with carrying baggage.

 A sealed plastic bag around camera / lenses will help keep them dry on the trek.